briefings/credit/README.md

 **Environment**

-Refer to the [github.com/briefings/energy Development Notes](https://github.com/briefings/energy#development-notes), it outlines the creation & usage of the environment `miscellaneous`, which is used by this repository also.
+Refer to the [Development Notes](https://github.com/briefings/energy#development-notes) of repository [energy](github.com/briefings/energy), it outlines the creation of the environment `miscellaneous`, which is used by this repository also.

 <br>